 Not to be confused with Sylvester Stallone’s early 2000’s effort, Eye See You, I See You is a little indie supernatural thriller that floated under the radar.
 Saban Films debuted I See You at the South By Southwest film festival last year.
 By the end of 2019, I See You quietly made its way to VOD platforms.
 Neither director Adam Randall nor writer Devon Graye have extensive filmographies.
 To date, Randall’s most notable work was British techno-thriller, iBoy.
 Though eagle-eyed fans will recognize some faces, Helen Hunt is the movie’s only stand-out star.
 And Hunt isn’t synonymous with horror.
-But critics have quietly praised the supernatural thriller.
+But so far critics have quietly praised the supernatural thriller.

 In a small town, a 10-year-old boy goes missing while riding his bike in the woods.
 Lead detective Greg Harper uncovers clues that connect the case to a series of past child abductions that led to a conviction.
 But family struggles further complicate Harper’s investigation.
 His relationship with his wife, Jackie, is strained by her recent affair.
 And Greg’s teen son, Connor, wants nothing to do with his mother.
 Soon strange things begin happening in the Harper household.
-Harper’s missing child investigation and family drama quickly threaten to collide with one another.
+Harper’s missing child investigation and family drama quickly threaten to collide.

 I See You a Smart, Refreshing Take on Supernatural Horror